ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 During the week, veteran staffers host “staff hours” ([ocf.io/staffhours][staffhours]), where we provide support to users of our services.
-As a newbie, attending staff hours can serve multiple purposes:
+Newbies are encouraged to attend staff hours too.
+For a newbie, attending staff hours can serve multiple purposes:

    * Learn by shadowing veteran staffers as they help people out
    * Talk about your interests so we can help you find stuff to work on